Post Consumer Recycled Plastic vs Virgin Plastic: A Sustainable Choice

 Waste Generation – PCR vs Virgin Plastic

-Factor | PCR | Virgin Plastic |
+Factor PCR Virgin Plastic

-Carbon Footprint | Significantly lower due to minimized fossil fuel extraction and lower GHG emissions. | Substantial due to energy-intensive extraction and refinement of fossil fuels, emitting significant GHGs. |
+Carbon Footprint Significantly lower due to minimized fossil fuel extraction and lower GHG emissions.
+Substantial due to energy-intensive extraction and refinement of fossil fuels, emitting significant GHGs.

-Energy Consumption | Lower due to more energy-efficient recycling processes, skipping raw material extraction and refining. | High, requiring large amounts of energy from non-renewable sources for the entire production process. |
+Energy Consumption Lower due to more energy-efficient recycling processes, skipping raw material extraction and refining.
+High, requiring large amounts of energy from non-renewable sources for the entire production process.

-Waste Generation | Reduced by diverting plastic waste from landfills and extending the life cycle of materials. | Significant, including byproducts from refining and polymerization, and contributes to the plastic waste problem. |
+Waste Generation Reduced by diverting plastic waste from landfills and extending the life cycle of materials.
+Significant, including byproducts from refining and polymerization, and contributes to the plastic waste problem.

 Case Study: Intco’s Solution

-INTCO’s commitment to sustainability is evident in its process design capability, where they offer a comprehensive product lifecycle management system utilizing advanced information recording, ensuring traceability from raw material recovery to manufacturing, transportation, distribution, and final sales.
+INTCO’s commitment to sustainability is evident in its process design capability, where it offers a comprehensive product lifecycle management system utilizing advanced information recording, ensuring traceability from raw material recovery to manufacturing, transportation, distribution, and final sales.
 This focus on traceability aligns with the increasing demand for transparency in the supply chain and assures customers about the origin and sustainability of the recycled plastic used in their products.

 INTCO also provides professional process recommendations to help customers optimize their production processes, aiming for cost reduction and efficiency improvement.
 This approach ensures that the use of recycled plastics not only benefits the environment but also makes business sense for manufacturers.